-In closing, we should return to our key verse: "You shall be whole because I am whole, and therefore I am separating you from the peoples in order that you should be mine."
+In closing we should return to our key verse: "You shall be whole because I am whole, and therefore I am separating you from the peoples, in order that you should be mine," {cf, Lev 20:26}.
 That, finally, is what God is aiming at.
 He wants us to be his.

 Here the verb tense becomes very interesting.
-In our English text, this is in the future tense: "you shall be mine."
+In our English text this is in the future tense: "you shall be mine."
 But the Hebrew has a strange usage, very different from English.
 You can put all three tenses in one word, and that is what we have here.
 God is saying, "You were mine, you are mine, you shall be mine."
-"Mine," he says, that's all: "Mine!"
-It includes all the tenses of life -- the past, the present, and the future.
+"Mine," he says, that's all: "MINE!"
+It includes all the tenses of life - the past, the present, and the future.

-If you pursue this idea through the Bible, you can see how true it is.
-Many of you know from your own experience that after you became a Christian, became God's, you realized that there was a sense in which you had belonged to him all along.
-Paul, the apostle, says, "He [God] set me apart before I was born."
-(Gal.
-1:15) And yet he was a blustering, threatening enemy of Christianity until his experience on the road to Damascus.
-But, looking back, he knew that he had been God's all along.
+If you pursue this idea through the Bible you can see how true it is:

+- Many of you know from your own experience that after you became a Christian, became God's, you realized that there was a sense in which you had belonged to him all along.
+Paul the Apostle says, "God separated me unto himself from my mother's womb," {cf, Gal 1:15}.
+And yet he was a blustering, threatening enemy of Christianity until his experience on the road to Damascus.
+But, looking back, he knew that he was God's all along.
 "You are mine," God says.
-"Even though you are an enemy, even though you are against me, hostile to me, and fighting me, you are MINE!"

-Then, in the present tense, God looks at us in our brokenness, our hurting condition, our fragmented, flawed, imperfect state, and he puts his hand upon us and says, "You are mine, right now, just the way you are.
-You belong to me"
+"Even though you are an enemy, even though you are against me, hostile to me, and fighting me, you are MINE!" - Then, in the present tense, God looks at us in our brokenness, our hurting condition, our fragmented, flawed, imperfect state, and he puts his hand upon us and says, "You are mine, right now, just the way you are.
+You belong to me!"